TotalDwarf03/TotalDwarf03.github.io/README.md

 4. Run `bundle install`
 5. Run the site locally using `bundle exec jekyll serve`
 6. Navigate to http://localhost:4000 to view the site

-## Additional Comments
-I do plan to add more content to my Github Pages site without the use of Jekyll.
-I'd like to add a more detailed portfolio section using HTML, CSS and JavaScript.
-I might even look into a framework such as React or Angular.